I recently found myself squinting at two images at work and wondering if one

 Read More

 This is the last part of my series on a pipe syntax for operations on std::optional types.
 We will look at switching between function overloads at compile time using std::enable_if to implement the last puzzle piece we were missing before.
-I will also show some limitations of my implementation and describe how my pipe operator fits in to the overarching idea of functional programming.
+I will also show some limitations of my implementation and describe how my pipe operator fits into the overarching idea of functional programming.

 Posted 2020-06-07